trimstray/nginx-admins-handbook/doc/RULES.md

   > The default policy that starts building a header is: block everything.
 By modifying the CSP value, administrator/programmer loosens restrictions for specific groups of resources (e.g. separately for scripts, images, etc.).

   > You should approach very individually and never set CSP sample values found on the Internet or anywhere else.
 Blindly deploying "standard/recommend" versions of the CSP header will broke the most of web apps.
+Be aware that incorrectly configured Content Security Policy could expose an application against client-side threats including Cross-Site Scripting, Cross Frame Scripting and Cross-Site Request Forgery.

   > Before enabling this header, you should discuss about CSP parameters with developers and application architects.
 They probably going to have to update web application to remove any inline scripts and styles, and make some additional modifications there (implementation of content validation mechanisms introduced by users, use of lists of allowed characters that can be entered into individual fields of the application by its users or encoding of user data transferred by the application to the browser).